 |Allegiance|| House Arryn|

 |Born||In or between 85 AC and 101 AC|

 |Book(s)|| The World of Ice & Fire (mentioned)|

 The Princess and the Queen (mentioned)

-At the start of the civil war called the Dance of the Dragons, Prince Jacaerys Velaryon flew north on his dragon to foster allies for the cause of his mother, Rhaenyra Targaryen, herself the daughter of Aemma Arryn.
+At the start of the civil war called the Dance of the Dragons, Prince Jacaerys Velaryon flew north on his dragon Vermax, to foster allies for the cause of his mother, Rhaenyra Targaryen, herself the daughter of Aemma Arryn.
 One of the places he went to was the Eyrie.
 There, he treated with Lady Jeyne and made a promise to her.
 Jeyne brought the Eyrie to the side of the blacks during the civil war.
 Though snows closed the passes through the Mountains of the Moon, Jeyne sent men by sea by way of Gulltown to join the queen's hosts.
-When Rhaenyra fled King's Landing following the riot of King's Landing and the storming of the Dragonpit, Ser Harrold Darke urged her to seek refuge with Lady Jeyne in the Vale.
+When Rhaenyra fled King's Landing following the riot of King's Landing and the storming of the Dragonpit, Ser Harrold Darke of the Queensguard urged her to seek refuge with Lady Jeyne in the Vale.
 Rhaenyra, however, was determined to return to Dragonstone and refused his council.

 Lady Jeyne served as one of the original seven regents to Rhaenyra's eldest surviving son, King Aegon III Targaryen, following the conclusion of the civil war.
 She died in 134 AC of an illness while at Gulltown.